 1. Eiffel Tower

-The de-facto symbol of Paris and one of the most easily recognisable landmarks in the world.
+The de-facto symbol of Paris and one of the most easily recognizable landmarks in the world.
 The tower is illuminated daily from sunset until 1:00 am (2:00 am in summers).

 The views from the top of the tower are incredible and offer an amazing peek into the city of Paris, its structure and architecture.
 But beware of long queues to purchase the tickets to the tower top.
 Or buy them online at the official website.
 Tickets are overpriced in other places so don’t buy them there.